ColinRitman/fuego-GTR-wallet/SECURITY.md

 ## 🔒 Supported Versions

-We provide security updates for the following versions of FuegoGT Wallet:
+We provide security updates for the following versions of Fuego GTR Wallet:

 | Version | Supported          |
 | ------- | ------------------ |
 | 1.0.x   | :white_check_mark: |
 | < 1.0   | :x:                |

-## 🚨 Reporting a Vulnerability
+## 🚨 Reporting Vulnerabilities

-We take security seriously.
-If you discover a security vulnerability, please follow these guidelines:
+The security of Fuego's L1 network (& wallets) is paramount.
+If you discover a security vulnerability, please follow these simple guidelines:

-### ⚠️ DO NOT
+### PLEASE ⚠️ DO NOT
 - Create a public GitHub issue
 - Discuss the vulnerability publicly
 - Share details on social media
 - Contact individual maintainers directly

-### ✅ DO
+### PLEASE ✅ DO
 1. **Email us privately** at [security@fuego.network](mailto:security@fuego.network)
 2. **Include detailed information**:
    - Description of the vulnerability